French Literature, MA

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Those who lack the appropriate background but who show strong potential and meet the Graduate College admission requirements may be admitted to a graduate program on a provisional basis, pending removal of specified deficiencies.
-These deficiencies must be addressed in addition to completion of the regular program of study for the master's degree.
+Those who lack the appropriate background but who show strong potential and meet the Graduate College admission requirements may be admitted on a provisional basis.

-The writing sample should represent the applicant's thinking and writing skills, and it should be written in French on a topic connected with the language or French culture; it should be approximately 5-10 pages in length.
+The writing sample should represent the applicant's thinking and writing skills.
+It should be written in French on a topic connected to the French language or culture and be approximately 5 to 10 pages in length.

 Professionals with this degree can confidently move into many fields.
-The skills they develop through this program are valued for teaching positions, translation work or work in a larger sector such as government, diplomacy and international business.
+The skills that graduates have developed through the program are valued for teaching positions, translation work, or employment in a larger sector, such as government, diplomacy or international business.

-• teachers and professors of area, ethnic and cultural studies
+- teacher or professor of area, ethnic or cultural studies

 Accelerated programs allow students the opportunity to expedite the completion of their degree.